 Then it was time for dinner so we headed to OLiV Tasting Room & Restaurant which is located at the Strewn Winery.
 We got a table for just Russell and me, such a nice way to end our Niagara on the Lake wine tour!

-The tour included the three-course meal and a glass of wine.
+The tour price included the three-course meal and a glass of wine.
 The food really exceeded my expectations.
 For my main course, I had gnocchi with bison and porcini mushrooms.
-It was really delicious and smelled so good.
+It was delicious and smelled so good.
 The only problem was that the portion was huge and I could barely eat half of it.

 I should also mention that they make their own olive oils and balsamic vinegar.
 They have so many different delicious flavors and you can try them before you buy them.
 I was really tempted to buy the walnut balsamic vinegar.
 Unfortunately, they were all sold out except for the taster bottle!